brightbandtech/nnja-ai/docs/faq.md

 ## What format is the data in and where is it stored?
 The data is stored on GCS in parquets with partitions for each day.
 See the example notebook [here](/example_notebooks/basic_dataset_example.ipynb) for a guide on how to access the data.
+If you prefer to bypass this SDK, you can currently find the v1-preview datasets here:
+`gs://nnja-ai/data/v1-preview/` for direct access to the parquet files.

+## What have you done to process the NNJA BUFR files?
+1) convert from BUFR to AVRO, preserving all the structure of the original BUFR messages (nested types, etc.).
+2) 'flatten' the complex columns (array, struct) into simple scalar columns.
+3) combined 6-hourly files into daily Parquet partitions based on the observation timestamp.

 ## Why is are some columns still a structured field?
 The original BUFR data is highly structured, with multiple levels of nested data.